 So, Is the Keto Diet Safe?

 Is the ketogenic diet safe long-term?
 No one is exactly sure.
-Most studies have looked at the KD’s effects in humans when the diet is followed for up to one to two years or less.
+Most studies have looked at the keto diet’s effects in humans when the diet is followed for up to one to two years or less.

 That being said, the keto diet has been shown to be beneficial in many studies, especially among obese men and women.
-Research shows that the KD can safely help treat conditions including:
+Research shows that the keto diet can safely help treat conditions including:

 - Type 2 diabetes.
 It can also reduce the need for medications among type 2 diabetics.